http4s/http4s/docs/docs/client.md

   httpClient.expect[String]("http://localhost:8080/hello/Ember")
 ```

-We don't have any output from the server yet as we have not executed the
+We don't have any output from the server yet as we have not executed the request.
-request.
-We have an `IO[String]` value, which is a description of a
+We have an `IO[String]` value, which is a description of a program that, when run,
-program that will request a `String` from the server when run.
+will send a GET request to the server, and expect a plain text `String` response.

 Let's build another program that makes requests in parallel to greet a
 collection of people: